quasarframework/quasar-framework.org/source/components/transition.md

 ```

 ### Wrapping Multiple Elements
-You can also group components or DOM elements in a QTransition so that the same effects are applied to all of them simultaneously.
+You can also group components or DOM elements in a transition so that the same effects are applied to all of them simultaneously.

 ``` html
 <!-- Example with wrapping multiple DOM elements / components -->